Dealing with your diagnosis can have a significant impact on our ability to heal.

 I left in a panic, feeling terrified, alone, unsupported, confused and afraid about what the future might hold.

 I don’t think that’s ok.

 This sort of unsupportive way of dealing with diagnosis creates high levels of stress which interferes with the very thing we really need, which is to be in a calm healing state.

 By the time I understood all this I was fortunate enough to have EFT and a therapist in my life.
-I went back and worked through the shock of having my illness confirmed and being told there was nothing they could do to help heal me.
+She helped me to work through the shock of having my illness confirmed and being told there was nothing they could do.

 I wept as I released the emotional impact of that morning.

-I then went on to challenge my beliefs about the illness, I wanted to heal not surrender to the generally accepted ideas about where I would end up and for how long; read potentially decades of illness, neither did I want a pill for all my ills.
+Further sessions helped me to challenge my beliefs about the illness.
+I wanted to heal not surrender to the generally accepted ideas about where I would end up and for how long; read potentially decades of illness, neither did I want a pill for all my ills.

 As I dived below my conscious thoughts and feelings I found a lot of fears about my chances of recovering.
 Over the years I had picked up many limiting beliefs about ME/CFS.
 My unconscious mind was running tapes which did not support my conscious ideas about recovery.

 Through writing and using EFT I was able to free myself of the emotions and feelings attached to my beliefs and to change the way I looked at my diagnosis.
 I came to see it was information from my body, mind and spirit.

 In my ideal world we would all be offered this sort of help and support.